 I started taking notes for this guide when I moved to London myself in 2010, and I updated with more information when I met other people doing the same.
-The last review I done was on April 2015.
+This document was last reviewed in January 2021.

 This guide is for someone that matches two requirements: you have a job in London and you are coming from an European country (or, any other place from where you don’t need a visa).
 That’s why this is a guide ‘when’ moving and not ‘to’ move. :)